Usearus/foli-2023/README.md

 -   Add template to prep for initial interview screening (questions to ask and info to get)
 -   Add template for interview notes during / after interview.
 -   Add templates for different types of interviews (portfolio, group, negotiation, etc.)

----LOW PRIORITY---

--   Get VH to work on mobile with address bar
 -   Add Google Analytics
--   Filter on top of the jobs list, but only for status.
+-   Filter on top of the jobs list, but only for stage.
--   Open/Close Sheets bar
+-   Make sheets a sidebar on mobile
 -   Animate table row when adding a job

 ## Post-MVP Features